Independent Living Community

 The combination of being in the intensive day program and living in a therapeutic community is the optimal situation for treatment.
 Patients are able to live in the residence, become a part of the peer community and deal with issues that arise in both the treatment program and in their living together.
 At the same time, they are learning about the disease process and their own personal recovery needs.

-The Independent Living Community is provided in apartments convenient to the Professionals Program and provides a peer-supportive living environment for patients in the programs.
+The Independent Living Community is provided in sober-living residences convenient to the Professionals Program and provides a peer-supportive living environment for patients in the programs.
 Residents are responsible for their own meals and other daily living needs while in treatment.

 All professionals seem to share the following issues that are more easily confronted and addressed in group settings with peers who are in similar circumstances: